Rhode Island Red Chicken (Exhibition Type)

 Many people who like this breed of chicken also like the miniature version of the breed (bantam) the Rhode Island Red Bantam Chicken.

-We also have the Rhode Island Red Started Pullet available to order.
+We also have the Rhode Island Red Started Pullet (Production Type) available to order.